 Does that mean you have to throw millions of dollars at content creators?
 No!
 Just put together a team of writers and creators who are passionate and love what they do.
 More important, reward experience and quality over quantity.

-3. Spreading Irrelevant Content
+3. Spreading Irrelevant Content is the Biggest of all Mistakes

 Your brand has a style, personality, and reputation.
 Yes, it’s possible to change some of those things over time, but your audience and customers know you well and come to you for a reason.
 Hone in on what that is and really focus on delivering useful, engaging content in your niche.